-Please be aware that the Faculty of Theology and Religion now uses WebLearn for assignment submissions, therefore we will no longer accept hard copy submissions.
-All summative assignments, e.g. essays and dissertations, must be uploaded to the Assignments section of the course's WebLearn site by the times and dates specified at the start of the course.
+Please be aware that the Faculty of Theology and Religion now uses Inspera for assignment submissions, therefore we will no longer accept hard copy submissions.
+All summative assignments, e.g. essays and dissertations, must be uploaded to the Assignments section of the course's Inspera site by the times and dates specified at the start of the course.
+Ensure you are familiar with the online submission process in advance of any deadline.
 Each submission must be accompanied by a declaration indicating that it is the candidate's own work.
 More information and training will be provided by the Faculty well in advance of any assignment deadline.
-Please check your emails for further information about online submissions in Michaelmas Term 2020.
+Please check your emails for further information about online submissions in Michaelmas Term 2023.
 Full details of submission deadlines can be found in the supplementary course pamphlets.
-Deferral is strictly exceptional and requires strong grounds (e.g. medical).
+Deferral is strictly exceptional and requires strong grounds